leanprover/fp-lean/functional-programming-lean/src/monads/class.md

 {{#example_out Examples/Monads/Class.lean someFast}}
 ```

-After renaming `Except`'s lookup function `get` to something more readable, the very same  implementation of `firstThirdFifthSeventh` can be used with `Except` as well:
+After renaming `Except`'s lookup function `get` to something more specific, the very same  implementation of `firstThirdFifthSeventh` can be used with `Except` as well:
 ```lean
 {{#example_decl Examples/Monads/Class.lean getOrExcept}}